 Blockchain Adoption for Traceability in Food Supply Chain Networks

-Keywords: blockchain, traceability, multitier food supply chain, food contamination, cascade effect, double marginalization
+Keywords: Blockchain, traceability, multitier food supply chain, food contamination, technology adoption

 Suggested Citation: Suggested Citation